maikReal/growthcast-proxy/README.md

 | `POSTGRES_V2_HOST`                   | PostgreSQL host                         | `135.181.142.175`                                                                                                                                                                                     |
 | `POSTGRES_V2_DATABASE`               | PostgreSQL database name                | `growthcast_dev`                                                                                                                                                                                      |

-### Installation guide
+## Installation guide

 The following steps should be completed before starting the further installation:

-- [x] Laucnh the server
+- [x] Launch the server
 - [x] Run a Farcaster node
 - [x] Run a PostgreSQL database
-- [x] Create file with enviroment variables
+- [x] Create a file with environmental variables
 - [x] Create and add the Neynar API key to the .env / .env.development

-Right after all steps above will be completed, you can laucnh the backend!
+Right after all the steps above are completed, you can launch the backend!

 1. Install all necessary dependencies: